Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 William Herbert was born and died in 1872.

 James Osborne had married Jane Mary Charman in Maidenhead in 1856.
-They first child Henry James was born in 1858, closely followed by Louisa in 1859, Alice Mary in 1860, Georgina Emily in 1862, Florence Alexandra in 1864, Charles in 1866, John Aubry in 1868, Sarah Jane in 1870 and Frederick George in 1873.
+Their first child Henry James was born in 1858, closely followed by Louisa in 1859, Alice Mary in 1860, Georgina Emily in 1862, Florence Alexandra in 1864, Charles in 1866, John Aubry in 1868, Sarah Jane in 1870, Frederick George in 1873, and Frances Lillian on 1st June1875.

 It must have been devastating for James and Jane to have lost two children in infancy.

 I am unable to locate Jane on the 1881 Census, however she remarries on 20th February 1888 to Charles Twyman in Peckham, London.
-Her son-in-law Edwin Watson and daughter Florence Watson were witnesses.
+Her son-in-law Edwin Watson, and daughter Florence Watson were witnesses.
 Jane was widowed again and remarried on 17th October 1904 to John Roberts.
 Jane's son Frederick George was a witness.

 So sad that this family were cast to the four winds after James Osborne's death.
 I hope that they managed to find some happiness in their lives.